dortania/Wireless-Buyers-Guide/types-of-wireless-card/usb.md

 # [Wireless-USB-Adapter-Clover](https://github.com/chris1111/Wireless-USB-Adapter-Clover)

-While not perfect this might just be as close as we can get to "good" USB wireless thanks to it being kept up-to date by [Chris1111](https://github.com/chris1111)(So no 32bit app crap) and supports a large variety of Chipsets.
+While not perfect this might just be as close as we can get to "good" USB wireless thanks to it being kept up-to-date by [Chris1111](https://github.com/chris1111)(So no 32bit app crap) and supports a large variety of Chipsets.

 I've listed out all the chipsets that have been known good and you can see if yours matches any of these chipsets